 Some species are particularly sensitive to disturbance, especially at the nest site, and attract disproportionate attention from birders, photographers, and the public.
 We have made sure that records of the most sensitive species will be hidden from public output on eBird.
 These species and the time of year they are hidden are as follows:

-• Black Rail (year-round)
+- Black Rail (year-round), - Red-cockaded Woodpecker (year-round)